nachocano/mini-scalability/README.md

   * Coarse Grained Lock: holds a coarse-grained lock to update the data structures.
   * Fine Grained Locks: holds fine-grained locks to update the data structures.
   * Lock Free: uses lock-free collections, e.g., ```ConcurrentHashMap``` and ```ConcurrentLinkedQueue```.
 * Any FD: the interface returns *any* file descriptor available (commutative).
-We organize the data structures using *per-core* partitions of the FD space.
+We organize the data structures using *per-core* partitions of the fds space.
   * Coarse Grained Locks: holds a coarse-grained lock to update the data structures.
   * Fine Grained Locks: holds fine-grained locks to update the data structures.
   * Lock Free: uses lock-free collections, e.g., ```ConcurrentHashMap``` and ```ConcurrentLinkedQueue```.